Increased intracranial pressure in adults treatment. Intracranial pressure - symptoms and treatment

 3. Congestive fundus (determined by an ophthalmologist).

-Usually, intracranial hypertension occurs with an increase in the volume of cerebrospinal fluid, tissue fluid (cerebral edema), blood (venous congestion), as well as during the formation of neoplasms in the brain (cyst, tumor,).
+Typically, intracranial hypertension occurs with an increase in the volume of cerebrospinal fluid, tissue fluid (cerebral edema), blood (venous stagnation), as well as with the formation of neoplasms in the brain (cyst, tumor).

-A short-term increase in cranial pressure occurs in healthy people when coughing, sneezing, bending over, stressful situations, excessive physical exertion, etc. However, in such cases it quickly returns to normal.
+A short-term increase in cranial pressure occurs in healthy people when coughing, sneezing, bending the body, stressful situations, excessive physical exertion, etc. However, in such cases it quickly returns to normal.

-A prolonged increase in pressure inside the skull, as a rule, is a clinical sign of a particular disease, and is not an independent pathology, that is, it is of a secondary nature.
-The cause of a persistent increase in intracranial pressure is craniocerebral trauma, inflammation of the brain and its membranes (meningitis, encephalitis), neoplasms in the head, stroke, hydrocephalus.
-Less often - intoxication with salts of heavy metals, poisonous gases, methyl or ethyl alcohol.
+A prolonged increase in pressure inside the skull, as a rule, is a clinical sign of a particular disease, and is not an independent pathology, i.e., it is secondary in nature.
+The cause of a persistent increase in intracranial pressure is traumatic brain injury, inflammation of the brain and its membranes (meningitis, encephalitis), neoplasms in the head, stroke, hydrocephalus.
+Less commonly, intoxication with salts of heavy metals, poisonous gases, methyl or ethyl alcohol.

 Long-term intracranial hypertension can cause severe complications.